-If the pandemic has left you feeling demotivated and unsure of what your next step will be then you’re not alone.
+Has the pandemic left you asking yourself “how can I be more motivated?”.
+Has it left you feeling unsure of what your next step will be?
+You’re not alone!

 Adapting to the threat of COVID-19 has changed all our lives in unexpected ways, with many of us facing a whole new range of life challenges, from working from home, furlough and additional childcare responsibilities to cancelled travel plans, isolation and separation from valued support networks.
 With all this taken into account it’s not surprising if our personal and professional development has been put on the back-burner.